The rules on speed limits for cars are relatively simple.

 Motorway speed limits

 For the record, the default speed limit for cars on roads outside settlements is 100 kmh, rising to 130 kmh on autobahns (motorways).

-(You’ll occasionally find the autobahn police sitting on the Austrian border to provide written reminders of this fact (in the form of speeding tickets).
+(You’ll occasionally find the autobahn police sitting close to the border with Germany to provide written reminders of this fact in the form of speeding tickets.)

 For the latest information on speed limits for cars, cars with trailers, mopeds, and other vehicles, see the Austrian government’s helpful English-language information page.